Saturday, 30 January 2016.

 So, read about them, aka my next Tinder Dates in the upcoming chapters.
 Coming to you through WordPress, sponsored by Netflix and…

-Absolutely No Chill.
+Absolutely No Chilling (so far).

 © 2017 rf

 Obs.
-Day 41 since moving out.
+Day 41 of no chilling.